jy0205/Pyramid-Flow/README.md

 pip install -r requirements.txt
 ```

 Then, download the model from [Huggingface](https://huggingface.co/rain1011) (there are two variants: [miniFLUX](https://huggingface.co/rain1011/pyramid-flow-miniflux) or [SD3](https://huggingface.co/rain1011/pyramid-flow-sd3)).
-The miniFLUX models support 1024p image and 384p video generation, and the SD3-based models support 768p and 384p video generation.
+The miniFLUX models support 1024p image, 384p and 768p video generation, and the SD3-based models support 768p and 384p video generation.
 The 384p checkpoint generates 5-second video at 24FPS, while the 768p checkpoint generates up to 10-second video at 24FPS.

 ```python
 from huggingface_hub import snapshot_download